View Table of Contents

 - may fall into repetitive movements, like flapping their hands.

-These signs may be more noticeable compared to the signs presented early on.
+So when does autism start?
+The autism signs may be more noticeable compared to the signs presented early on.
+For instance, you may notice that an 18 month old child with autism may not start talking.
 However, the majority of children with autism are not diagnosed before the age of two due to missed signs by caregivers, or lack of access to specialists.
+There are autism spectrum test for toddlers, and other medical and behavioral tests are available.
+But it is also possible to observe and make notes.

 What Are the Signs of Autism in a 2 to 3 Year-Old?